may/calmwater1/README.md

 * No habits; use a habit tracker app.
 * No tracking of average length of time between weekly reviews; the app already yells at you if you're delinquent, knowing that you're *regularly* delinquent isn't a useful feature; it will only inspire guilt and it also will become pretty obvious if you are regularly delinquent.

+## how to run tests

+`cd calmwater`
+`rake test`

 ## TODO the rest of this README

 # won't work under windows
 - color coding of output
-- opening a second instance of extbrain on the same machine (eg server) will just exit, instead of gracefully shutting down the first process
+- opening a second instance of calmwater on the same machine (eg server) will just exit, instead of gracefully shutting down the first process

 # todo some documentation